marcprux/MemoZ/README.md

 In general, try to avoid making multiple calls to memoize on the same line and this problem will be avoided.

+This problem is unlikely to ever be fixed; discussion of the issue can take place at: [https://github.com/marcprux/MicroMemo/issues/1]